xue2sheng/GenealogicalTree/image/README.md

 ## Low level considerations

 The tool is [PlantUML](http://plantuml.sourceforge.net) and the format usually used is **PNG**.
 The reason behind was that **metadata** information is embedded into those photos and it might be checked out images before even generating them.
 This way you can save a huge deal of time at big projects and avoid stesssing too much your *GIT* repositories with binaries.
+Not free meals of course, more time to check all out.

 As well **SVG** format will be used by *Presentation* as *Sozi*.
 Being pure text are more *friendly* to *GIT* but being able to contain **code**, *GitHub* and other repositories prevent them from being renderized for your README.md files.